Women's Air Derby

 The Women's Air Derby was the first official women-only air race in the United States, taking place during the 1929 National Air Races.
 Humorist Will Rogers referred to it as the Powder Puff Derby, the name by which the race is most commonly known.
-Nineteen pilots took off from Santa Monica, California on August 18, 1929 (another left the next day).
+Nineteen pilots took off from Clover Field, Santa Monica, California, on August 18, 1929 (another left the next day).
 Marvel Crosson died in a crash apparently caused by carbon monoxide poisoning, but fifteen completed the race in Cleveland, Ohio, nine days later.

 The race

-Background

-During the first two decades of heavier-than-air flying, the few women fliers in the United States became acquainted with one another during air meets and air rodeos.
-The bonds among the top women pilots were strengthened in the first real race for female pilots—the Women's Air Derby during the 1929 National Air Races and Aeronautical Exposition.
+The first real race for female pilots was the Women's Air Derby during the 1929 National Air Races and Aeronautical Exposition.
 Air-race promoter Cliff Henderson was the founder of the first Women's Air Derby, which he patterned after the men's transcontinental air races.
 (Ironically, Henderson would ban women from competing in the 1934 Bendix Trophy and National Air Races after a crash which claimed the life of pilot Florence Klingensmith in 1933.)

-To qualify, pilots had to have at least 100 hours of solo flight, which included a minimum 25 hours of cross-country flying (these were the same rules that applied to men competing in the National Air Races).
+Forty pilots qualified, having at least 100 hours of solo flight, which included a minimum 25 hours of cross-country flying (these were the same rules that applied to men competing in the National Air Races).
 The twenty competitors, eighteen of whom were from the United States, were: